-A High-visibility clothing must comply with the requirements for Class 2 under the

-European standard EN 471.
+High-visibility clothing must comply with the requirements for Class 2 under the European standard EN 471 alternatively EN ISO 20471:2013.
 The company or function must be stated on the high-visibility clothing in the form of text and/or a logo.
 The high-visibility clothing must be worn on the upper body and shall be the outermost garment.